Key Breed Facts

 Chests are deep but never too wide and ribs are only slightly sprung.
 They have straight, strong front legs that are covered in thick hair.
 Shoulders are set obliquely and long.
 They have strong, powerful bodies and nicely developed hindquarters.
 Back legs are muscular having long, well-developed thighs and a dog's feet are round shaped being strong with well arched, tight toes.
 Their tails are covered in thick, harsh hair without any sign of feathering which dogs carry horizontally often with the very tip being slightly raised.

-When it comes to their coat, the Korthals Griffon boasts having a coarse, harsh coat with a much finer and denser undercoat.
-The accepted breed colours are as follows:
+When it comes to their coat, the Korthals Griffon boasts having a course, harsh coat with a much finer and denser undercoat.
+The accepted breed colours for Kennel Club registration are as follows:

 The Korthals Griffon is known to be a gentle character and a dog that forms extremely strong bonds with their families and owners.
 They have deeply embedded hunting instincts which has earned them the reputation of being among the best hunt, point and retrieve dogs in the field.
 As such they are not the best choice for people who lead more sedentary lives because these energetic dogs need to be handled and trained by people who are familiar with the specific needs of this type of hunting dog.
 The Korthals Griffon thrives when they are in a stable environment and with people who lead active, outdoor lives and who would like a canine companion at their side.

 They are not the best choice for first time owners for the same reason because the Korthals Griffon needs an experienced handler from the word go when they are still puppies, so they grow up to be well-balance, happy mature dogs.
 A well socialised and correctly trained Korthals Griffon is usually a much quieter and more relaxed dog than many other working dogs tend to be.
 They form particularly strong bonds with the person who takes the more care of them, although they are always loving and loyal to the rest of the people in a household.